ldesio/VoteFlow/README.md

 # Citation
 We kindly ask users to acknowledge the use of this package through the following citations:
-- Corbetta, Pier Giorgio, and Henri M. A. Schadee.
+- Schadee, Henri M. A. and Pier Giorgio Corbetta.
 1984. *Metodi e modelli di analisi dei dati elettorali.* Bologna: Il Mulino.
 - De Sio, Lorenzo, Corbetta, Pier Giorgio, and Henri M. A. Schadee.
-2024. *VOTEFLOW: Vote flow estimation through Goodman ecological regression and coefficient adjustment via RAS iterative proportional fitting, as systematized by Corbetta and Schadee (1984).* Statistical Software Components SXXXXXX, Boston College Department of Economics.
-Revised 2024.
-[Link](https://ideas.repec.org/c/boc/bocode/sXXXX.html)
+2024. *VOTEFLOW: Vote flow estimation through Goodman ecological regression and coefficient adjustment via RAS iterative proportional fitting, as systematized by Corbetta and Schadee (1984).
+[Link](https://github.com/ldesio/VoteFlow/)

 ---